-Note: If the SSH server is disabled and you also disable the Telnet server, then the access to the Command Line Interface is only possible through the serial interface of the device.
+If the SSH server is disabled and you also disable the Telnet server, then access to the device management is only possible using the Command Line Interface through the serial connection.

 Specifies the number of the TCP port on which the device receives Telnet requests from clients.